Maddington - Orange Grove - Martin

 Maddington - Orange Grove - Martin has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 43 projects likely affecting the region.
-Notable initiatives include the Tonkin Highway Corridor Upgrade (Kelvin Road Interchange), Westgold Resources Distribution Facility, Canning Rise Estate, and Albany Highway Intersection Upgrade (Kelvin/Olga Roads).
-The following list details those considered most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 41 projects likely to affect the area.
+Notable ones include Tonkin Highway Corridor Upgrade (Kelvin Road Interchange), Westgold Resources Distribution Facility, Canning Rise Estate, and City of Gosnells Local Planning Scheme 24.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.